The Lodge is the College’s information centre. The Head Porter, Deputy Head Porter and the Day and Night Porters are there to help, guide and advise.

 The Bands room

-The Music Room in the Goddard basement should always be used for any music with a strong beat or heavy volume.
-The permitted hours are currently 13:00-23:00 each day, but this may be restricted if there is excessive noise
+The Music Room in the Bowra basement (adjacent to the gym) should always be used for any music with a strong beat or heavy volume.
+The permitted hours are currently 13:00-23:00 each day, but this may be restricted if the Moser Theatre is being used for a talk or production or there is excessive noise.

 The Chapel and Ante-Chapel